Notice to all Patients, Families, & Care Givers

 The HVAD™ System will work by continuously spinning blood from the weak part of the heart, through the device, out to the aorta, and the rest of the body.
 There is a small impeller located inside the VAD that helps with this spinning motion.
 The pump is always connected to a controller and a power source that keeps the VAD spinning.
 Because the continuous flow device bypasses the weakened heart chamber, you may not be able to feel your pulse.

 Want more information?
-Our new HVAD™ System ACTION Patent Education Handbook is coming soon!
+See our HVAD™ System ACTION Patent Education Handbook.

 While VADs have been shown to help many patients, living with a VAD has its challenges.
 VAD patients must: